-First and foremost, do not underestimate the size of Jeju island.
-Whilst it looks small on a map, the drive time from the North to South can take at least an hour in a car, or two hours on a scooter.
+First and foremost, before taking on this Jeju travel itinerary, do not underestimate the size of the island.
+Whilst it looks small on a map, the drive time from the north to the south can take at least an hour in a car, or two hours on a scooter.
 You have 4 options:

 1. Rent a car – $50-70 per day

 2. Rent a scooter – 25,000 – 30,000 Won ($21.50 – $26) per day

 3. Bus – A single fare starts at 1,300 Won ($1.10), and increases based on the distance